-Anthony Mackie Complains His New Action Figure Looks Too Much Like This Celebrity - E!
+Anthony Mackie Complains His New Action Figure Looks Too Much Like This Oscar Winner - E!
 Online

 "Let me see," he continued.
 "From this distance, he looks more like Jamie Foxx than me."
 After a long pause, the actor laughed before ultimately concluding about the figure, "That's dope."

-Stephen also asked the Marvel star if he had any enhancement to his muscular physique.
+Stephen also asked the Marvel star if he had any enhancement to his muscular physique on the show.

 "I will say, there's no muscle suit under my suit," Anthony replied.
 "That's my pride.
 Seven movies in, I'm like, I don't want a muscle suit under my suit.
 So I had to work out every day, all day."

-When the host said he assumed Anthony had to work out even harder for this show to get the triangular shape he has to his body, the Hurt Locker star agreed.
+When the host said he assumed Anthony had to exercise even harder for this show to get the triangular shape he has to his body, the Hurt Locker star agreed.
 "I had to get the Dorito," he exclaimed.
 "That's what it's called—shoulders to waist."

 Check out the full interview in the above video.